+The device default setting is RESET# disable by QE=1.
 The RESET# pin allows the device to be reset by the controller.
-When QE bit is "0" (factory default) and HRSW bit is '1' (factory default is '0'), the RESET# pin is enabled.
-The Hardware Reset function is only available for standard SPI and Dual SPI operation, when during Quad SPI, this pin is the Serial Data IO (DQ3) for Quad I/O operation.
-Set RESET# to low for a minimum period 1us (t{HRSRST}) will interrupt any on-going instructions to have the device to initial state.
-The device can accept new instructions again in 28us (t{HRSRSL}) after RESET# back to high.
+When QE bit is "0" and HRSW bit is '1' (factory default is '0'), the RESET# pin is enabled.
+The Hardware Reset function is only available after setting QE=0 for standard SPI and Dual SPI operation, when during Quad SPI, this pin is the Serial Data IO (DQ3) for Quad I/O operation.
+Set RESET# to low for a minimum period 1us (tHRST) will interrupt any on-going instructions to have the device to initial state.
+The device can accept new instructions again in 28us (tHRSR) after RESET# back to high.